darlanhendgesrs/Articles/TestsDoubles.md

 -   Autofake: A library that helps you create test doubles by analyzing the code under test and automatically generating the appropriate fakes and mocks for you.

-**To sum up, now you are aware of each of kind of tests exists.
-Also knowing the properly lib will be easier your life.**
+**To sum up: knowing each of kind of test exist will make your life easier**